odysseyalive/lampready/README.md

 **Why You Should Never Do This in Production**

 But let me be crystal clear: ***DO NOT DO THIS IN PRODUCTION***.
 Ever.

-In production:

-* Use proper user separation
-* Run Apache as www-data
-* Set up proper file permissions
-* Use security frameworks like AppArmor or SELinux
-* Follow the principle of least privilege

 A compromised web server running as root can own your entire system.
 That's bad.
 Very bad.